 I’ll summarize the logistics and provide some descriptions of this 28 mile (45 km), 7500 foot (2285 m) elevation gain backpacking trip below, but for the most part I’ll let my photos explain the scenery.
 I’m not sure words could accurately capture the vast and colorful beauty of it anyway.

-As of 2020, permits for this hike are free and do not need to be secured in advance, though I hear that may change in the near future.
-Simply self-register at the trailhead and carry a copy of the permit with you at all times.
+As of 2020, permits for this hike are free and do not need to be secured in advance, though it sounds like that will change in the coming years.
+For now, simply self-register at the trailhead and carry a copy of the permit with you at all times.
 In this regard, advanced planning is not required.
 What does require advanced planning, though, is how you’re going to reach the trailhead and also the logistics of the hike itself.

 We’ll start with getting there.
 The trailhead is located at the end of Maroon Lake Road, about 9 miles (14.5 km) west of Aspen, Colorado.
 This is an immensely popular area that is under heavy usage restrictions; most relevant are the vehicle restrictions which greatly limit the ability to drive your own car to the trailhead.
-If you arrive before 8:00am or after 5:00pm, you may drive yourself there… assuming there is parking available.
+If you want to arrive before 8:00am or after 5:00pm, you may drive yourself there… assuming you can secure a parking permit in advance.
 If not, you must pay (a lot) to park in Aspen and then pay even more to take a shuttle to Maroon Lake.

 We also camped nearby the night before to facilitate our early morning arrival.
 We reserved a campsite well in advance for this purpose, but you could take your chances with snagging one of the few first-come-first-served sites.
 Definitely have a backup plan if you choose this strategy… available sites are not easy to come by.